Ben Scott (policy advisor): Career

 Scott has worked as a legislative telecommunications policy fellow for Rep. Bernie Sanders (I-Vt.) and as the Policy Director for Free Press, a national media reform organization.
-While at Free Press Ben lead a number of initiatives and was described as a "driving force for 'net neutrality.'"
-While at Free Press, his expertise was often sought by the press and Ben was regularly called on to testify before the United States Senate and United States House of Representatives.
+While at Free Press, Scott was described as a "driving force for 'net neutrality.'"

 In May, 2010 Scott left Free Press to become Policy Advisor for Innovation at the U.S. State Department.
-He was part of a small team of advisors to the Secretary of State and has been described as a key player working towards 21st Century Statecraft.

-In 2015, Ben Scott was called on to submit an expert report for the German Parliament's official inquiry committee into the Snowden affair.

 Since 2018 he has served as director of policy and advocacy at Luminate, part of the global philanthropic organization, the Omidyar Group.